awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 ## Manage all stack resources through AWS CloudFormation<a name="donttouch"></a>

 After you launch a stack, use the CloudFormation [console](https://console.aws.amazon.com/cloudformation/home), [API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/), or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html) to update resources in your stack\.
-Do not make changes to stack resources outside of CloudFormation\.
+Don't make changes to stack resources outside of CloudFormation\.
 Doing so can create a mismatch between your stack's template and the current state of your stack resources, which can cause errors if you update or delete the stack\.
 For more information, see [Walkthrough: Updating a stack](updating.stacks.walkthrough.md)\.

 ## Create change sets before updating your stacks<a name="cfn-best-practices-changesets"></a>

 Change sets allow you to see how proposed changes to a stack might impact your running resources before you implement them\.
 CloudFormation doesn't make any changes to your stack until you run the change set, allowing you to decide whether to proceed with your proposed changes or create another change set\.

 Use change sets to check how your changes might impact your running resources, especially for critical resources\.
 For example, if you change the name of an Amazon RDS database instance, CloudFormation will create a new database and delete the old one; you will lose the data in the old database unless you've already backed it up\.
 If you generate a change set, you will see that your change will replace your database\.
 This can help you plan before you update your stack\.
 For more information, see [Updating stacks using change sets](using-cfn-updating-stacks-changesets.md)\.